American Gold Star Mothers minutes and scrapbook

 Copyright

-Permission to publish material from the American Gold Star Mothers minutes and scrapbook must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the American Gold Star Mothers minutes and scrapbook must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Historical Note

 With the advent of World War I, American Gold Star Mothers, Inc. was organized by and for mothers who had lost a son or daughter in the war.
 Known throughout the country by the marker of a flag containing a gold star, members were engaged in various volunteer activities.
-President Wilson approved the organization May 26, 1918 upon suggestion from the Women's Committee of the Council of National Defense.
-The first national meeting was held June 4, 1928 in Washington, D.C. with 25 members present.
+President Wilson approved the organization on May 26, 1918, upon suggestion from the Women's Committee of the Council of National Defense.
+The first national meeting was held on June 4, 1928, in Washington, D.C. with twenty-five members present.
 The organization was formally incorporated January 5, 1929.
-The first members included only mothers who had lost a son or daughter in World War I. In 1941, membership was extended to mothers of World War II, and again extended during the Korean War and the Vietnam War.
-Currently, members also include those who have lost a son or daughter in Beirut, Grenada, Panama, the Persian Gulf, Somalia, Bosnia, Saudi Arabia and all Strategic Areas.
+The first members included only mothers who had lost a son or daughter in World War I. In 1941, membership was extended to mothers of World War II and again extended during the Korean War and the Vietnam War.
+Currently, members also include those who have lost a son or daughter in Beirut, Grenada, Panama, the Persian Gulf, Somalia, Bosnia, Saudi Arabia, and all strategic areas.

 Biographical Sketch

-Born in Lewiston, Utah, 18 August 1897, Alice Boman Pond was involved in several Cache Valley organizations.
-After losing a son during World War II she joined the Salt Lake County chapter of American Gold Star Mothers, then later organized a local Cache County chapter.
+Born in Lewiston, Utah on August 18, 1897.
+Alice Boman Pond was involved in several Cache Valley organizations.
+After losing a son during World War II, she joined the Salt Lake County chapter of American Gold Star Mothers, then later organized a local Cache County chapter.
 She served as president of the Cache County chapter from 1948 to 1950.
 She remained an active Gold Star member until 1959.
 Besides involvement in Gold Star Mothers, Pond worked as president, historian, and chaplain of the Lewiston Post No. 50 of American Legion Auxiliary.
 Pond was also devotional director of Utah Girls State.
-She died in Logan on 10 October 1988.
+She died in Logan on October 10, 1988.

 Extent